Using curl to automate HTTP jobs

 12.1 Some login tricks

-While not strictly just HTTP related, it still cause a lot of people problems so here's the executive run-down of how the vast majority of all login forms work and how to login to them using curl.
+While not strictly just HTTP related, it still causes a lot of people problems so here's the executive run-down of how the vast majority of all login forms work and how to login to them using curl.

 It can also be noted that to do this properly in an automated fashion, you will most certainly need to script things and do multiple curl invokes etc.